coingate/coingate-python/README.md

 Please note, that for Sandbox you must generate separate API credentials on https://sandbox.coingate.com.
 API credentials generated on https://coingate.com will not work for Sandbox mode.

-Usage of SDK looks like:
+Usage of Client looks like:
 ```py
 >>> from coingate import CoinGate
 >>> client = CoinGate("YOUR_API_TOKEN")